Spiegel0/log2csv/README.md

 ## Example Build Process

-The following example build process was executed on a BeagleBone Black running Debian 7.6 (wheezy).
+The following example build process was executed on a BeagleBone Black running Debian 9.6.
 It includes installing necessary programs and libraries as well as compiling log2csv.
-Unfortunately the libftdi-dev package is currently not available in version 1.1 and the version available doesn't feature the used device.
-Hence the current libftdi version has to be installed manually as well.
+Two versions are given, one which uses the default Linux interfaces and one which uses libftdi.

+### Default Build Process

-First, programs available via the package manager are installed. libusb and cmake are used to build libftdi and libconfig is required to build log2csv.
+First, programs available via the package manager are installed.
-Pleas note that the libraries have to include the header files (*-dev) to build the programs:
+Pleas note that the libraries have to include the header files (*-dev) to build the programs.

-$ sudo apt-get install libusb-1.0-0-dev cmake libconfig-dev
+`$ sudo apt-get install git binutils make gcc`

-After installing the prerequisites, the libftdi can be cloned, built and
-installed:

-$ git clone git://developer.intra2net.com/libftdi libftdi
-$ mkdir libftdi/build
-$ cd libftdi/build/
-$ cmake  -DCMAKE_INSTALL_PREFIX="/usr" ../
-$ make
-$ sudo make install
+`$ sudo apt-get install libconfig-dev`
-$ cd ../..

-If everything runs without errors, libftdi should now be installed.
-Lets try to clone the log2csv repository and compile the application.
-Unfortunately the build process currently isn't really well developed so every module needed has to compiled on it's own:
+Afterwards, the source code is compiled.
+The current build process isn't really well developed and hence every module needed has to compiled on it's own:

-$ git clone git@github.com:Spiegel0/log2csv.git log2csv
+`$ git clone git@github.com:Spiegel0/log2csv.git log2csv`
-$ cd log2csv/DLoggModule/
+`$ cd log2csv/DLoggModule/`
-$ make binary
+`$ make binary`

-$ cd ../CSVLogger/
+`$ cd ../CSVLogger/`
-$ make binary
+`$ make binary`

 Now every available module should be built successfully.
 The default make target "all" is also available but requires doxygen to create the source-code documentation.
 If you do not have doxygen installed, call the "binary" make target instead of "all".
-You may now want to edit the program's configuration file CSVLogger/etc/log2csv.cnf with your favorite text editor and try log2csv:
+You may now want to edit the program's configuration file `CSVLogger/etc/log2csv.cnf` with your favorite text editor and try log2csv:

-$ vim etc/log2csv.cnf
+`$ vim etc/log2csv.cnf`
-$ ./log2csv -c etc/log2csv.cnf
+`$ ./log2csv -c etc/log2csv.cnf`

-If something does not work as expected, please open a ticket on git hub.
-Note that the program is still in a very early beta stage and may not behave as expected.
+If something does not work as expected, please open a ticket on GitHub.
+Note, that the program is still in a very early beta stage and may not behave as expected.

+## Alternative libftdi Back-End

+If the default Linux driver doesn't work reliably (i.e. suddenly stops working), an alternative back-end is available.
+The back-end uses the libftdi 1.1 library to access the FTDI chip in the DLogg module.

+`$ sudo apt-get install git binutils make gcc`
+`$ sudo apt-get install libconfig-dev libftdi1-dev`

+Now, it should be possible to clone and compile the logging application.
+The variable USE_LIBFTDI=true instructs the make to use the alternative back-end.

+`$ git clone git@github.com:Spiegel0/log2csv.git log2csv`
+`$ cd log2csv/DLoggModule/`
+`$ make USE_LIBFTDI=true binary`

+`$ cd ../CSVLogger/`
+`$ make binary`

 # Limitations